Powerful Habits for Raising Well-Adjusted Children

 I’ve been reading a lot of postings recently regarding “entitled kids.”
 In fact, you don’t have to look far to find articles criticizing how “lazy,” “narcissistic,” “whiny,” and “downright awful” children are becoming these days.

 As a parent, you may feel immobilized by overload, anxiety, and conflicting signals after reading these articles.
 What is the correct course of action?
 Where am I making a mistake?
 Should I give up and open a savings account for my childrens future treatment appointments?

 The aspect that worries me the most is that we are so swamped with criticism in modern parenting that it feels safer (and far simpler) to do nothing, to switch on the television, and hide in technology.

 Change begins with one parent and one kid.
-You have a wonderful chance to provide the groundwork that your youngster badly needs but also desires.
+You have a wonderful chance to provide the groundwork that your child badly needs but also desires.